kbr/fritzconnection/docs/sources/getting_started.rst

 If `arguments` is given, the values of all further keyword-parameters are ignored; you can use just one way to provide arguments.

 .. note ::
     Prior to version 1.3 booleans must be given as numeric values 1 and 0.
+Since version 1.3 `True` and `False` can get used.